jbteja/jbt12-esp32-dwin-control/README.md

 - DWIN UART (RX2/TX2) ↔ ESP32 `Serial2` (`RX = GPIO16`, `TX = GPIO17`)
 - Default baud for DWIN communication: 115200 (see `DGUS_BAUD` in firmware).
+- Since we are using the existing hardware board, we need to create the required connector to connect the display to the ESP controller board.

 ### DWIN Connector Wiring